(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Here are a few other recommended tools:

 - CalcXML Retirement Planning Calculator

-- Personal Capital’s Retirement Planner – Free to Use
+- Empower’s Retirement Planner – Free to Use

-- Tiller’s Retirement Planning Spreadsheet – Free to Use with 30-day Free Trial of Tiller
+- Tiller's Retirement Planning Spreadsheet – Free to Use with a 30-day Free Trial of Tiller

 Remember, nothing happens without a plan, and that goes for your financial security too.

 Julie is the author of “Save Yourself: Your Guide to Saving for Retirement and Building Financial Security.”
 She’s a twenty-five-year veteran of the financial services industry, where she managed billions of dollars for both individuals and institutions.
 Julie retired at the age of fifty-one.
 Her book, “Save Yourself,” is a comprehensive guide to saving for retirement and shoring up your financial security so you can do whatever it is you want.